Here’s how the numbers are calculated:

 Individual rankings: Basically, all wrestlers set to 100 at the start of the calculation, and the opponents’ rankings having 30, 40, 50, or 60, depending on the type of victory (to correspond with dual scoring), either added or subtracted from it in each cycle.
 When the numbers stabilize to three digits (the one-thousandths place), the rankings are finalized for the week.

-Minimum numbers of matches for the season to be listed remain at five at the weight against Division I opponents, however, it is also a requirement that a wrestler participate in a single-entry tournament or dual meet, attached.
+Minimum numbers of matches for the season to be listed remain at five at the weight against Division I opponents (not counting Extra matches, as they are not considered for NCAA Championships allocation/qualification purposes), however, it is also a requirement that a wrestler participate in a single-entry tournament or dual meet, attached.
 Wrestlers who have met the five-match requirement, but not the single-entry requirement, are listed in red.
 Wrestlers who have met both requirements, but do not make up the best dual-meet lineup amongst the wrestlers rated, are listed in yellow.

 Based on the results of duals themselves.
 Figured the same way as the individual rankings, with each team being given +/- 30 points for a win or a loss, plus or minus one point for each match the dual is won or lost by.
 Criteria points are not included in this figure.

-Roster-Component (first release this season): Similar to the Dual-Component ranking, but includes redshirts.
-Basically, what things might look like if every single coach in the country pulled all of their wrestlers out of redshirt.
+Similar to the Dual-Component ranking, but includes wrestlers listed in red.
+Basically, what things might look like if every single coach in the country had available and used their optimal lineup

 WL: Based on only wins and losses (Dual-Results only)